Legisign/Praat-textgrids/README.md

 ## Description

-`textgrids` is a module for handling Praat short or long text-file TextGrid files.
+`textgrids` is a module for handling Praat short or long text-format TextGrid files.
 It implements five classes.
 From largest to smallest:

 * `TextGrid` -- a `dict` with tier names as keys and `Tier`s as values
 * `Tier` -- a `list` of either `Interval` or `Point` objects